4.) Truth 4: Bradley

 What did you get from it?
 Can you remember?

-We got this gifted amount of time and then we were just supposed to be over it – move on.
+We got this gifted amount of time and then we were just supposed to get over it – move on.
 Forget about it, you pause.
-I never forgot though – how do you ever forget something like that?
+I never forgot though – how do you forget something like that?
+How do you forget someone’s life?

 Okay, she says.
 So let’s talk about what that meant for your eating.